Origin story

 The origin story is a constraint story

-Every earlier structure would have made Kaspa answer to something outside the protocol: a hardware distribution deal, a presale contract, a startup balance sheet, or a supporting role inside someone else's app ecosystem.
-The fair launch proved nothing about future adoption, price, or technical success.
-What it did was remove the premine, the pre-sale, and the insider-allocation table from the starting line.
+Every earlier structure would have made Kaspa answer to something outside the protocol: a hardware deal, a presale contract, a startup balance sheet, or a supporting role under someone else's apps.
+The fair launch proved nothing about later adoption, price, or whether the tech would work.
+It took the premine, the pre-sale, and the insider table off the starting line.

 Research first